Test Complete

 ► Because of the potential neck and back injuries, at least three EMS professionals are recommended during the log roll maneuver.

-The patient should ideally be lying flat on his or her back (supine position), but not all circumstances will present this way.
+The patient should ideally lie flat on his or her back (supine position), but not all circumstances will present this way.

 EMS professionals should always be prepared to improvise while still maintaining the highest levels of patient care and supporting spinal integrity.
 Remember, rule one in EMS is “do no harm.”